seigler/fhqwhgads/README.md

 This is an homage to Homestar Runner's Strongbad Email #9, http://homestarrunner.com/sbemail9.html

-You can see it hosted at http://fhqwhgads.bit/ (if that won't resolve for you, use http://fhqwhgads.bit.pe/)
+You can see it hosted at https://seigler.github.io/fhqwhgads/

 ## Setup